Protiviti-JSargent/hello-world/README.md

 1. this is a numbered list
 1. another list item
-  1.  you cannot create sub-items for numbered lists
+  1.  you cannot create sub-items for numbered lists <!-- this is unclear from the published version.  may want to try a different example -->
 1.  and more numbered items

 ## you can create hyperlinks